joemasilotti/masilotti.com/_posts/turbo-ios/2021-02-26-url-routing.md

 Now we need to update our `visit` signature to handle the new parameter.
 Like last time, give it a sane default for when we don’t know or care about the properties.

 Also, before pushing or replacing our view controller let’s check for the presentation property.
-If it’s `model` then present instead of pushing.
+If its equal to `modal`, then we present the view controller instead of pushing it on the navigation stack.

 ```swift
 private func visit(url: URL, action: VisitAction = .advance, properties: PathProperties = [:]) {